christinasunnegardh/katacoda-scenarios/dockertutorial/step7.md

 `docker-compose up --build`{{execute}}

 Since we defined the host port for the frontend at 3000, you can access the application at https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com/.
+As both your frontend and backend are up and running, you might see a different result on the frontend now..

 We have now used Docker compose to run the frontend and backend simultaneously in separate containers with one command! **Good job!**

+This marks the end of this tutorial - hope you have enjoyed it!

 *PS: Did you find the easter eggs?!
 If not, make sure you visited all the links when running the containers...*